Where and how is monkeypox spreading?

 Health officials are still investigating, but a top adviser to the World Health Organization said this week that the leading theory is that monkeypox was likely spread after sexual activity at two recent raves in Europe.

-Scientists say it will be difficult to determine whether the spread is being driven by sex or merely close contact.
+Scientists say it will be challenging to determine whether the spread is driven by sex or merely close contact.

 WHY ARE MOST OF THE INFECTIONS IN MEN WHO HAVE SEX WITH MEN?